Amelie120/guessgame/README.md

 # guessgame
-This is a guessingame I coded myself.
+This is a guessing game I coded myself.
 Enjoy :)